improbable-research/keanu/docs/doc_templates/inference-posterior-sampling.md

 Hamiltonian Monte Carlo (HMC) brings two new concepts to Metropolis Hastings: Hamiltonian physics and gradient calculations.

-Hamiltonian physics introduces the idea of a position and a momentum for a sample.
+Hamiltonian physics introduces the idea of a position and a velocity for a sample.
 Put simply, by knowing the gradient, we can understand if the distribution is steep or shallow at our current position.
 We can then use Hamiltonian physics to move our samples around using this information.